 Dr. Saurabh S. Thosar received a professional bachelor’s degree in Occupational Therapy from Seth G.S.
-Medical College & King Edward Memorial Hospital in India, a clinical master’s degree in Movement Sciences from the University of Illinois at Chicago, and a Ph.D. in Human Performance (Physiology) from Indiana University Bloomington.
-His clinical background is in the fields of cardiac rehabilitation, and occupational therapy.
-In Dr. Janet Wallace’s laboratory at Indiana University, Dr. Thosar studied vascular function in response to various stressors, mainly physical inactivity.
-As a postdoctoral fellow in Dr. Shea’s laboratory at the Oregon Health & Science University, he studied circadian and sleep based mechanisms affecting the cardiovascular system, especially the vascular endothelium.
+Medical College & King Edward Memorial Hospital in India, a clinical master’s degree in Movement Sciences from the University of Illinois at Chicago, and a Ph.D. in Human Performance from Indiana University Bloomington.
+At Indiana University, Dr. Thosar studied vascular function in response to various stressors, including high-fat diets andphysical inactivity.
+As a postdoctoral fellow in Dr. Steven Shea’s laboratory at the Oregon Health & Science University, he studied the effects of the circadian system and sleep on cardiometabolic health.

 - Thosar S.S., Berman AM, Herzig MX, McHill AW, Bowles NP, Swanson CM, Clemons NA, Butler MP, Clemons AA, Emens JS, Shea SA.
 (2019).
 Circadian Rhythm of Vascular Function in Midlife Adults.
 Arteriosclerosis, Thrombosis, and Vascular Biology.
 ATVBAHA119312682.
 PMID 31070470 DOI: 10.1161/ATVBAHA.119.312682